KSP-KOS/KOS/doc/source/structures/vessels/element.rst

 elements and what they do.

 .. note::
-        Element boundries are not formed between two docking ports that were launched coupled. a craft with such an arrangement will appear as one element until you uncoupled the nodes and redocked
+        Element boundaries are not formed between two docking ports that were launched coupled. a craft with such an arrangement will appear as one element until you uncoupled the nodes and redocked

 .. structure:: Element